 There are several open-access platforms to share your publications.
 For instance on Zenodo, a non-profit platform set up by CERN and OpenAire, a repository for large datasets.
 Some open-access platforms cater to a specific field, such as BioRxiv which specializes in biological sciences, and ArXiv which specializes in mathematics, physics, astronomy, electrical engineering, computer science, quantitative biology, statistics, and quantitative finance.
 ResearchGate (see above) is also an open-access platform.

-Note: One of the biggest platforms is Academia.edu which is -despite its .edu extension- a big commercial platform that expects everyone to upload their own publications but than charges you to see anyone elses.
+Note: One of the biggest platforms is Academia.edu which is -despite its .edu extension- a big commercial platform that expects everyone to upload their publications but then charges to see anyone else’s.
 It is also an extreme spammer, trying to make you sign up and pay for access multiple times per day.

 6) Write blogs

 Start a blog about your research.
-You can do this on popular regular blogging sites such as WordPress or Tumblr, or on your own/lab website if you have one.
-You can subsequently post links to these blogs on your LinkedIn site, Twitter account, etc. to increase visibility.
-If you feel blogging takes too much time you may consider micro-blogging on Twitter.
+You can do this on popular regular blogging sites such as WordPress or Tumblr or your own/lab website.
+You can subsequently post links to these blogs on your LinkedIn site, Twitter account, etc., to increase visibility.
+If blogging takes too much time, you may consider micro-blogging on Twitter.

 7) Share videos and presentations

 8) Make your research more visible to search engines

 Finally, you can make your research more visible to search engines such as Google and Google Scholar.
-You can this do by Search Engine Optimization (SEO) of your sites (Note: read up on SEO for your blogs if you write any).
-First follow the suggestions above to create pages and allow search engines to find your pages.
-And then add links to your personal sites on any other platform.
-So, for instance, add links to your Publons and ResearchGate profiles on your LinkedIn and personal University/Lab website and vice versa.
+You can do this by Search Engine Optimization (SEO) of your sites (tip: read up on SEO for your blogs if you write any).
+First, follow the suggestions above to create pages and allow search engines to find your pages, then add links to your sites on any other platform.
+So, for instance, add links to your Publons and ResearchGate profiles on your LinkedIn and University/Lab website and vice versa.

 If you do not have time for all of these suggestions, then at least follow the tips 1, 2, 3, and 8!